We're rated excellent on

 Person getting a massage

 Massage involves pressing, rubbing and manipulating your skin, muscles, tendons and ligaments.
 You can get a massage or self-massage.
 Many studies demonstrate the benefits of massage for easing mental and physical ailments.
-So, we’ve put together a list of 31 different illnesses and pains that massages can help.
+For example, a large meta-analysis of 67 clinical trials found that massage therapy not only reduced pain but also eased anxiety and improved overall quality of life; clear evidence of the wide-ranging health benefits of massage therapy.

 1. Anxiety and depression